 - Dysphagia: Dysphagia results from difficulties with swallowing, which can occur commonly in seniors due to changes in aging such as reduced saliva production, breathing changes, and dental issues.
 The speech therapist will help with modifications to eating and drinking to overcome these challenges.

 - Dementia: With the progression of a dementia such as Alzheimer’s disease, communication becomes increasingly difficult.
 Speech therapy focuses on minimizing distractions, speaking more slowly, and utilizing nonverbal cues to maximize speaking ability to the greatest extent possible.

-If a senior loved one struggles with any of these conditions, Nightingale Homecare’s speech therapists are available to provide an in-depth evaluation, create a personalized treatment plan, and work with the senior to improve functionality as apart of our services for senior care in Scottsdale and the nearby areas.
+If a senior loved one struggles with any of these conditions, Nightingale Homecare’s speech therapists are available to provide an in-depth evaluation, create a personalized treatment plan, and work with the senior to improve functionality as apart of our services for home health care in Scottsdale and the nearby areas.
 Call our home care team at (602) 504-1555 to arrange for a free in-home consultation or to request additional resources to help improve quality of life for the older adults in your life.